Generalized Fourier transform method for nonlinear anomalous diffusion equation: solving the generalized diffusion equation with generalized Fourier transform

 \section{solving the generalized diffusion equation with generalized Fourier transform}

 It is well known that the Fourier transform can be used to find the solution for the standard diffusion equation \cite{haberman1983elementary}.
-Motivated by this idea, we explore employing the generalized Fourier transform to solve the generalized nonlinear diffusion equation.
+Motivated by this idea, here we explore employing the generalized Fourier transform for solving the generalized nonlinear diffusion equation.